asnakep/poolLeaderLogs/README.md

 # ScheduledBlocks
 Scheduled Block Checker for Cardano Stakepool Operators

-Lightweight and Portable Scheduled Blocks Checker for Next, Current and Previous Epochs.
+Lightweight and Portable Scheduled Blocks Checker for Current Epoch.
-No cardano-node Required, data is taken from blockfrost.io and armada-alliance.com
+No cardano-node Required, needed data is taken from blockfrost.io.

 Note: This is a reworking of old python script leaderLogs.py available on https://github.com/papacarp/pooltool.io.git